ToshioCP/Gtk4-tutorial/src/sec7.src.md

 ## Close-request signal

+Imagine that you use this editor.
+First, you run the editor with arguments.
+The arguments are filenames.
+The editor reads the files and shows its window with the text of files in it.
+Then you edit the text.
+After you finish editing, you exit the editor.
-After editing a file, `tfe1.c` writes files just before the window closes.
+The editor updates files just before the window closes.

 GtkWindow emits "close-request" signal before it closes.
 We connect the signal and the handler `before_close`.
 A handler is a C function.